Short Mountain (Tennessee): Hydrology

 The headwaters of Mountain Creek drain out of a valley along the eastern slopes of Short Mountain, passing Little Short Mountain to the southwest and heading east to the Collins River, which in turn drains into the Caney Fork, Cumberland, Ohio and Lower Mississippi Rivers.
 This horseshoe-shaped mountain valley is the site of the Headwaters Wildlife Management Area, which was seized and repurposed by the state government after an illegal marijuana farm's owners were arrested.
 Dry Creek flows out of the north side of the Gap of the Mountain, the col between Short Mountain and Little Short Mountain, towards the Smith Fork, another major tributary of the Caney Fork River.
 A tiny tributary of Mountain Creek flows down the southern slope of the Gap of the Mountain.
 The Clear Fork of the Smith Fork also begins along the northern slope of Short Mountain, as do some of its tributaries; some other tributaries of the Clear Fork begin along the north slope of Sugar Tree Knob.

 The East Fork Stones River and some of its tributaries begin along the southern slope of Short Mountain; some other tributaries of the East Fork Stones River begin along the southeastern and southwestern slopes of Sugar Tree Knob.
 The Stones River drains into the Cumberland River but, unlike Mountain Creek, Dry Creek and the Clear Fork, does not drain into the Caney Fork.

 Climate

 The summit of Short Mountain was in USDA Hardiness Zone 6b in 2012 and 7a in 2023 while the surrounding plains and hills and Sugar Tree Knob were in Zone 7a in 2012 and 7b in 2023, indicating a cooler climate on the mountain summit.
 Little Short Mountain remained in Zone 7a in both recent publications.

 Culture

 A Bible camp is located a little over 200 feet (61 meters) below the summit of Short Mountain on its northwestern slope.
-Almost directly north of and downhill from the Bible camp is the Short Mountain Sanctuary for the Radical Faeries.
 The locally owned Short Mountain Distillery is also nearby.